Nike Oshinowo: Early life and pageants

 In 1991, Oshinowo, then representing Nigeria at Miss World, criticised her South African counterpart, Diana Tilden-Davis, after the latter reportedly made derogatory remarks regarding black women.
-According to The Sowetan, Tilden-Davis had stated no blacks competed in Miss South Africa due to a high rate in teen pregnancy, but Miss World officials banned Tilden-Davis, who subsequently placed third in the contest that year, from arguing against the accusation, dismissing the report as a rumour.
+According to The Sowetan, Oshinowo had overheard Tilden-Davis state that native South Africans were absent from her country's national pageant due to their high teen pregnancy rate.
+Miss World officials banned Tilden-Davis, who subsequently placed third in the contest that year, from arguing against the accusation, dismissing the report as a rumour.